yashwanthmg/ideal-engine/README.md

 ## 📈 Activities & Recognitions

-- Award for exceeding monthly & daily quota also record for team with highest sellers onboarded in a day.
+- Award for exceeding monthly & daily quota also team record holder for highest sellers onboarded in a day.
 - Promoted for Sr. Team Lead for succesfully leading prione projects.
 - amazon distribution hackathon 2022 - <a href="https://hack.amazon.com/#adhackathon/ideas/52274" target="_blank" rel="noreferrer">Idea submitted</a>
 - Nominated for employee of the month for project 1 & 2.